 Betting on the Draw

-When betting on the outcome of a game to be a draw, the game must be declared a Draw for the bettor's wager to be a winner.
-If a game goes to Penalty shots, Golden Goals, or there is a disqualification, the official winner will be declared and all Draw bets would be considered losing bets.
+When betting on the outcome of a soccer game to be a draw, the game must be declared a Draw for the bettor's wager to be a winner.
+If a game goes to Penalty shots, Golden Goals, or there is a disqualification, an official winner will be declared and all Draw bets would be considered losing bets.

 Total Goals Bets

-A total listed on a game represents the total number of goals scored.
+A total listed on a soccer game represents the total number of goals scored.
 When betting on the total goals that a game will have, the bettor must take the OVER or the UNDER.
 Regardless of the outcome, the combined score of the two teams will determine if he wins or loses his bet.
 Remember, overtime will always count for the total of the game, but penalty shots will not.
 Using the above example, if the bettor wagers that the game to go OVER 2½, and the final score is 2-1, the bet is a winner.